Steps to ensure excellent IRR in Real Estate Projects

 The flow model

-In order to ensure fast and clean completion, a work bundle should be taken up for working by a cluster, only if the entry criteria, consisting of full-kit, maximum resourcing, closure of earlier work bundle and any other pre-defined item, is met.
+In order to ensure fast and clean completion, a work bundle should be taken up for working by a cluster only if the entry criteria, consisting of full-kit, maximum resourcing, closure of earlier work bundle and any other pre-defined item, is met.
 Similarly, a work bundle is considered closed only if a pre-defined exit criteria is met.
 Further, the number of work bundles to be taken up depends on resourcing- i.e. the WIP of work fronts or work bundles is limited based on available capacity to prevent bad multi-tasking and consequent task time elongation.
 Once started, a cluster can go to the next work bundle only after completing one work bundle from the current WIP.
-This is called as the one out- one in rule.
+This is called the One Out- One In rule in project management.
 In order to ensure that work does not start without full kits, a bank of full kits for subsequent work bundles must be made ready for a cluster to work on.

 The overall result

-The table below illustrates how IRR improves significantly with just this reduction of lead time.
+The table below illustrates how IRR improves significantly with just this reduction in lead time.

-Most of Blu Homes projects are of around 3-year (34month) duration as in the in the above example.
-As can be seen in the table, compared to a typical project execution from their past, projects in which flow principles are employed shows significant gains in time at major milestones.
-With the implementation of the flow line and a full kit process in central functions, to align material, drawing and approval requirement for the sites, projects could gain around three months compared to their earlier way of working while completing the core and shell activities.
-Further gain of another quarter or so could be made by implementing entry-exit criteria for every agency to ensure clean handover during the pre-finishing and finishing activity.
+As seen in the above example, most Blu Homes projects are of around 3-year (34month) duration.
+As can be seen in the table, compared to a typical project execution of theirs from the past, projects in which Flow Model of project management is employed show significant gains in time at major milestones.
+With the implementation of the flow line and a full kit process in central functions, to align material, drawing and approval requirements for the sites, projects could gain around three months compared to their earlier way of working while completing the core and shell activities.
+A further gain of another quarter or so could be made by implementing entry-exit criteria for every agency to ensure clean handover during the pre-finishing and finishing activity.
 This was because the number of iterations required by an agency to complete a work bundle came down.
 Similar benefits of early finish by about a quarter were realized during the finishing phase as well.

-In addition to protecting the company profitability , the flow model also ensures that the working capital turns of the Contractors and vendors also improved -a win-win-win scenario.
-However, what thrilled Mr. Mahindra Kumar most was that the new way of project execution not only yielded operational and financial benefits but also had simultaneously de-stressed project execution for his whole team and helped build a company environment where work-life balance was good and employee satisfaction was reflected in the significantly reduced attrition rate.
+In addition to protecting the company's profitability , the Flow Model of project management also ensures that the working capital turns of the contractors and vendors improved -a win-win-win scenario.
+However, what thrilled Mr. Mahindra Kumar most was that the new way of project execution yielded not only operational and financial benefits but also simultaneously de-stressed project execution for his whole team and helped build a company environment where work-life balance was good, and employee satisfaction was reflected in the significantly reduced attrition rate.

 Notes and References